zerospiel/docs/docs/admin/regional-clusters/deploying-clusters-in-region.md

 # Deploying Clusters in Region

-The process of creating a ClusterDeployment does not change when targeting a `Region`.
-If the `Credential` object defined in `spec.credential` specifies a region, all cluster resources will be deployed to the corresponding regional cluster.
+The process of creating a `ClusterDeployment` does not change when targeting a `Region`.
+If the `Credential` object defined in the `spec.credential` field of the `ClusterDeployment` specifies a region, all cluster resources will be deployed to the corresponding regional cluster.

 See: